yuriy-chumak/ol/doc/reference/pairs-and-lists.md

 Pairs and Lists
 ===============
-A *pair* (sometimes called a *dotted pair*) is a record structure with two fields called the car and cdr fields (for historical reasons).
+A *pair* (sometimes called a *dotted pair*) is a record structure with two fields called the *car* and *cdr* fields (for historical reasons).
 Pairs are created by the procedure `cons`.
 The car and cdr fields are accessed by the procedures `car` and `cdr`.

 Pairs are used primarily to represent lists.
-A *list* can be defined recursively as either the empty list or a pair whose cdr is a list.
+A *list* can be defined recursively as either the empty list or a pair whose *car* is the first element of list and *cdr* is the remainder of list (which either the empty list or a pair whose ....).

 ## TOC